kexiZeroing/kexiZeroing.github.io/src/posts/fine-grained-reactivity-for-beginners.md

 It's worth noting that while React may re-render the entire component, it does so efficiently.
 React uses virtual DOM diffing to minimize the amount of work required to update the DOM.
 This means that even if a component has a large number of elements, React can update only the parts of the DOM that have changed, resulting in a fast and efficient re-render.

+> The virtual DOM was created to address performance issues caused by frequent manipulation of the real DOM.
+It is a lightweight, in-memory representation of the real DOM, which can be later used as reference to update the actual web page.
+>
+> When a component is rendered, the virtual DOM calculates the difference between the new state and the previous state (a process called "diffing") and makes the minimal set of changes to the real DOM to bring it in sync with the updated virtual DOM (a process called "reconciliation").
+>
+> Diffing isn't free.
+The more nodes you have, the more time it takes to diff.
+With newer frameworks like Svelte, the virtual DOM isn't even used because of the performance overhead.
+Instead, Svelte uses a technique called "dirty checking" to determine what has changed.
+Fine-grained reactivity frameworks like SolidJS take this a step further by pinpointing exactly what has changed and updating only that part of the DOM.

 ### Solid.js
 [Solid](https://github.com/solidjs/solid) is a declarative JavaScript library for creating user interfaces.
 Instead of using a Virtual DOM, it compiles its templates to real DOM nodes and updates them with fine-grained reactions.
 Declare your state and use it throughout your app, and when a piece of state changes, only the code that depends on it will rerun.